Plotting

 This function assumes the user has previously made a call to the APERTURE command in MAD-X, as it will query relevant values from the aperture table.

-• plane (str) -- the physical plane to plot for, should be either x, horizontal, y or vertical, and is case-insensitive.
+• plane (str) -- The physical plane to plot for, Accepted values are either x, horizontal, y or vertical.
+Case insensitive.

-• scale (float) -- a scaling factor to apply to the beam orbit and beam enveloppe, for the user to adjust to their wanted scale.
-Defaults to 1 (values in [m]).
+• scale (float) -- A scaling factor to apply to the beam orbit and beam enveloppe, for the user to adjust to their wanted scale.
+Defaults to 1 (meaning values are assumed in [m]).

-• xlimits (Tuple[float, float]) -- will implement xlim (for the s coordinate) if this is not None, using the tuple passed.
-Defaults to None.
+• xlimits (tuple[float, float], optional) -- If given, will be used for the xlim (for the s coordinate), using the tuple passed.

-• ValueError -- if the plane argument is not one of x, horizontal,
+ValueError -- If the plane argument is not one of x, horizontal, y or vertical.

 Examples